AtenDesignGroup/sanity-template-gatsby-base-site/README.md

 6. **Run `npm run dev` in `./build/web` and `sanity start` in `/build/studio`**.
 This will start the development servers for the Gatsby frontend and Sanity Studio.

+### Export the updated Seed Data/Content

+Navigate into the studio build directory by going to `/build/studio` and run the following command `sanity dataset export production ../../data/production.tar.gz` and press `Y` to overwrite it.

 ### Development URLs

 - Sanity Studio: http://localhost:3333